 Yes!
 It actually has quite a lot with the combination of black tea and coffee.
 To reduce the caffeine, try using decaf coffee.

 Yes, tapioca pearls can be sweet.
 It depends on what kind but generally, they are made with tapioca and brown sugar making them sweet.

 I describe this coffee milk tea taste as a café latte with a hint of tea mixed in.
 It's seriously so good!
 I am a huge fan of lattes and I really think this tastes better.

 Want to Save it for Later?
 Here’s how!

 This milk tea coffee can be made in advance without the boba and stored in the fridge for up to a week to enjoy throughout the week.

-We love coffee, and especially with milk, tea, and boba!
+We love coffee, especially with milk, tea, and boba!
 We’re fortunate to get to enjoy this drink, but not everyone is so lucky.
-Did you know that it’s been banned from public consumptions throughout history?
+Did you know that it’s been banned from public consumption throughout history?
 Yep!
 In both the 17th Century Ottoman empire and Mecca in 1511!
 So be grateful you didn’t live in those times when you sip your coffee milk tea (source).

 Recipes to Enjoy With Milk Tea!

 Did you try this and love it?
 Leave us a review, we would love to hear from you!

 - ½ cup strong coffee